aapandy2/aapandy2.github.io/_projects/1_project.md

 1. conservation of energy and momentum
 2. consistency with the laws of thermodynamics.

-Incorporating these two features in their most basic form yields the Euler equations, which were written down by their namesake in the 1750's and assume a fluid which is constantly in thermodynamic equilibrium.
+Incorporating these two features in their most basic form yields the <a href="https://en.wikipedia.org/wiki/Euler_equations_(fluid_dynamics)">Euler equations</a>, which were written down by their namesake in the 1750's and assume a fluid which is constantly in thermodynamic equilibrium.
 This turns out to mean that the fluid cannot generate entropy through processes like viscosity or heat conduction (which are present in real fluids).
-It wasn't until the 1800's that the Navier-Stokes equations were put forth, which incorporated these effects.
+It wasn't until the 1800's that the <a href="https://en.wikipedia.org/wiki/Navier-Stokes_equations">Navier-Stokes equations</a> were put forth which incorporated these effects.

 A remarkable feature of modern physics is that the same recipe for constructing a fluid model works even for exotic materials like the matter composing neutron stars or quark-gluon plasma.
 In these cases, however, one must add an additional ingredient: relativity.
 The table below lists four fluid theories along with the ingredients in each.